fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 4. Tokenization and Cleaning with NLTK
 5. Additional Text Cleaning Considerations

-35

-5.2.
-Metamorphosis by Franz Kafka

-5.2

-36

-Metamorphosis by Franz Kafka
+# Metamorphosis by Franz Kafka

 Let's start off by selecting a dataset.
 In this tutorial, we will use the text from the book Metamorphosis by Franz Kafka.
 No specific reason, other than it's short, I like it, and you may